Specialism

 Overview of the Green Belt reforms

-As part of their Green Belt reform, Labour pledges to prioritise developing grey belt and brownfield land, grant new devolved planning powers to regions, and reform compulsory purchase rules for faster land assembly.
+As part of their Green Belt reform, the government has pledged to prioritise developing grey belt and brownfield land, grant new devolved planning powers to regions, and reform compulsory purchase rules for faster land assembly.

 The new government will also identify locations to create a series of new towns to help alleviate housing shortages.
 This involves building entirely new communities with integrated infrastructure, public services, and green spaces.
 The objective of these new large-scale towns is to provide high-quality, affordable housing and foster sustainable residential-led developments.

-The relaxations in the planning process for building within the Green Belt will be introduced very soon.
-These will be guided by new ‘golden rules’ which include:
+The relaxations in the planning process for building within the Green Belt will be guided by new ‘golden rules’ which include:

-• Affordable homes: Plans must target at least 50% affordable housing delivery when land is released.
+• Affordable homes: Major development must target at least 50% affordable housing delivery when land is released.

 • Boost public services and infrastructure: Plans must boost public services and local infrastructure, like more school and nursery places, new health centres and GP appointments.

-• Improve genuine green spaces: Labour rules out building on genuine nature spots and requires plans to include improvements to existing green spaces, making them accessible to the public, with new woodland, parks and playing fields.
+• Improve genuine green spaces: The government requires plans to include improvements to existing green spaces, making them accessible to the public, with new woodland, parks and playing fields.
 Plans should meet high environmental standards.

 Construction site with partially built houses, illustrating the development of new residential areas within the Green Belt.
 The image highlights the construction process and the potential for grey belt land to be used for housing, aligning with Labour's plans to address the UK's housing crisis.